AUTHOR'S MAIN SITE

 If the advice on this did fix something for you, please write and tell me the "symptoms" your machine was showing?
 I went through all of this so long ago myself that I can't remember what my ooBase was doing before I gave it the right RTE!
 (Contact info just a little further down the page.)

 One such person wrote in.
-They had a database set up, had a table, had a form.
+He had a database set up, had a table, had a form.
 Form had a navigation bar on it....
 BUT!
-The navigation buttons were greyed out, and he couldn't get a context menu for the navigation bar while in form design mode.
+The navigation buttons were grayed out, and he couldn't get a context menu for the navigation bar while in form design mode.
 See how deceptive this problem can be?
 You would expect a program to WORK, or NOT WORK, wouldn't you?
 Imagine being able to do so much without the right RTE!

 From here you can return to my ooBase Tutorials main menu, or just jump to the first tutorial specific to "Base".